y-w-lee/exercise-2/README.md

 - Angela

 ## Description
-- In class, we covered how to create components, import and export them, as well as using useState# exercise-2
+- In class, we covered how to create components, import and export them, as well as using useState